Where are they now? Your favorite ‘Game of Thrones’ characters

 Lord Tyrion retired to the ghost-filled corridors of Casterly Rock, taking along his favorite old chef from the Tower of the Hand, who miraculously survived the siege of King’s Landing by hiding in the kitchens below Maegor’s holdfast.

 He fell in love with a delightful young country lass and married her a couple years later, and now hates and loves being a dad & lord.
 Sometimes a dark mood overcomes him and he drinks too much wine – but otherwise he’s happier than ever.
 Right on track for that spectacular death during an octogenarian beege!

 Lord Gendry Baratheon

-Gendry was doing fine for his first year as Lord of the Stormlands, simply doing everything Davos said.
-Then Davos went to be Bran’s new Hand of the King and everything went to shit.
+Gendry was doing fine for his first year as Lord of the Stormlands, simply doing everything Davos recommended.
+Then the Onion Knight went to be Bran’s new Hand of the King and everything went to sh**.
 Luckily, the crown really likes Gendry and has lent him a few hundred thousand gold pieces.

 Gendry married a fiery Dornish girl (for the dowry) who drives him crazy, and his debt and young children keep him up at night.
 How he longs for the days when he was broke before the heat of the hearth, with a heavy hammer in his hand.
 Can’t win ‘em all, bro.